 Have You Got A Problem with Website Image Thieves?
 Create A Page Exposing Them.

 Yes, you can ask for your images to be removed from blog sites, and media platforms who use your images without your permission or consent.
 Many idiots think they can just pinch an image online and use it wherever they please without notifying its owner.
 In the USA, out of court settlements can mount to mega thousands of dollars for those using other people's images, but forget about this procedure elsewhere.
 It's time consuming wasted energy.
 Online image thieves know this very well, especially those who create blog and websites, or social media accounts up behind the protection of large multimedia web host platforms.
 Now and then, an image you may have taken or created, may appear when browsing through different search engines.
 Use the Whois, and grab screenshots, URL links, the web platform where the image is located in, and create a page like below exposing each individual image theft, including the original location source of the image.
-By doing this, you'll get the satisfaction of exposing each individual image that has been stolen and used.
+By doing this, you'll at least get the satisfaction of exposing each individual image theft stolen and used.
 Off course, some image thieves wouldn't give jack crap with this type of exposure.
 They know large multimedia web host providers have them protected and covered.

 You're An Image Thief If You Use The Below Disclaimer.

-"THIS BLOG claims no credit for any images posted on this site unless otherwise noted.
-Images on this blog are copyright to its respectful owners.
-If there is an image appearing on this blog that belongs to you and do not wish for it to appear on this site, please E-mail with a link to the said image and it will be promptly removed."
-Now, how can the above "disclaimer" be valid - It's not!
+Now, how can the above "disclaimer" be valid — It's not!
 This actually means any website owner has no knowledge of their own content being used elsewhere without prior permission or approval of using it.
 This requires website owners to track and trace his/her original website content through the entire Internet, which were actually taken and used in the first place without any approval to do so.

 You can't walk into shops taking what you want without paying for it - Excludes Biden's America